The NCERT Solutions for Haloalkanes and Haloarenes help you solve reaction-mechanism questions on SN1, SN2, E1 and E2.

 Total Questions: 32 | PDF Pages: ~34 | Mechanism Types: SN1, SN2, E1, E2 | Syllabus: 2026-27

-• CBSE Weightage: 5 to 7 marks
+• CBSE Weightage: Around 5 to 7 marks from Chapter 6 in CBSE Board exams every year.

-• JEE Main Weightage: 3 to 4% (2 to 3 questions per paper)
+• JEE Main Weightage: About 3 to 4% (2 to 3 questions per paper) in JEE Main.

-• NEET Weightage: 2 to 3 questions per year
+• NEET Weightage: 2 to 3 questions per year in NEET UG.

 These NCERT Solutions are curated by subject experts, mapped to the 2026-27 NCERT, and refined against the last five years of CBSE Board, JEE Main, and NEET papers.